teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc5_visualize_footprint/_index.md

 **Navigation Path**

--   My Digital Services / My Digital Service view / Visualize my results tab
+-   My Digital Services / Digital Service Version view / Visualize my results tab

 - **Access Conditions**
   The connected user must have the read access for that module on the selected workspace.